CT-Hackerspace/cth-website/src/content/blog/introduction-to-the-laser-cutting-safety-basics-and-operation-feb-6th-6pm.md

 author: Bill
 ---

-# Introduction to the Laser Cutting : Safety, Basics, and Operation - Feb 6th, 6pm

 ![frickin-laser-beams2.jpg](/uploads/2021/01/frickin-laser-beams2.jpg)

 As we wait for the repairs on the CT Hackerspace Laser, member Joe P is offering time and instruction utilizing his laser that resides at the space.
 If you have a digital design and/or laser-able item, bring it to class.